dixonly/grouptag/README.md

   -r, --remove          If specified, will delete the configurations pushed from input file
 ```
 The input file is the JSON output file from grouptag.py.
-If --globalmanager is specified along with the --group option, then groups will be creaed where --nsx is treated as a NSX Federatio Global Manager **Not complelted yet**
+If --globalmanager is specified along with the --group option, then groups will be creaed where --nsx is treated as a NSX Federatio Global Manager.
+Note that GM's do not have visibility to non-global networks for direct memberships; however, they can create groups matching local segment's via tags.
+As such, please ensure that any segment based membership must be tagged based.
 You must specify --vm, --segment, or --group.
   - --vm means to apply all the relevant tags to VMs only
   - --segment means to apply all the relevant tags to Segments only